SangwooJung98/3D_Map_Evaluation/README.md

 ### target_manual.py

+This process can be tested with our demo pointcloud, **automotive_3.pcd**.

-enter target GPS pose at **target_pos** : will automatically provide loosely cropped pointcloud.
+Enter the GPS pose that you wish to crop around in **target_pos** : the code will automatically provide and visualize the loosely cropped pointcloud.

-Crop the target tightly manually.
+Then, crop the target tightly manually to obtain the tightly cropped pointcloud.